-Applicants will be required to provide information to demonstrate how they meet eligibility and merit criteria for the fund.
+Applicants will be required to provide information to demonstrate how they meet eligibility and merit criteria for the stream.
 Table 4 provides guidance to assist applicants respond to the eligibility and merit criteria.
-Generally, the EOI will require less evidence with the understanding that all evidence requirements are to be met if the project progresses to the detailed application stage.

 Table 4 Eligibility and merit criteria guidance